Cosmo697/VMControl/README.md

 ### System Tray
 - Click the tray icon to open the unified control panel
-- Right-click for context menu with Show Controls and Exit options
+- Right-click for context menu with Show Controls, Mute All and Exit options
 - Control panel automatically hides when mouse leaves the window area or window loses focus

 ### Unified Control Panel